0n0w1c/electric-grid/readme.md

 Small poles and substations are for power distribution and collection
 Medium, big and huge poles are for power transmission only
 Substations and underground substations are fast-replaceable
-Circuit poles create copper wire connections for performance considerations, but are hidden
+Circuit poles create copper wire connections for performance considerations, but they are hidden

 Startup setting to disable the electric network overhaul, effectively transformator only.
 Startup settings to modify electric poles, they only take effect if the overhaul is active.